-The College will target a year on year EBITDA which achieves in excess of 5% of total income.
-However, for the 2023/24 financial year Governors have approved a reduction to equal to or greater than 3%.
+The College will target a year on year EBITDA that achieves in excess of 3% of total income.
 EBITDA is a measure of the operating profitability of the College, and is a good proxy of the cash generation capacity.

-• Stewardship & resource deployment
+Stewardship & resource deployment